rikab/SPECTER/README.md

 ## Changelog

+- v1.1.0: 13 May 2025.
+Added support for cylindrical metrics.
+Added support for unbalanced OT.
+Resolved bugs relating to zero-padding.
 - v1.0.0: 8 October 2024.
 Official public release.

 Based on the work in ["SPECTER: fficient Evaluation of the Spectral EMD" (arxiv:2410.XXXXX)](https://arxiv.org/abs/2410.XXXXX)